chaitanya123456700/parametric-curve-recovery/README.md

 ### Phase 0 — Correspondence-Free Objective (`common.py`)

-**What it does:** Defines the core model `curve_xy(t, θ, M, X)` and the objective every later phase calls: for a candidate `(θ, M, X)`, draw the theoretical curve densely (8000 points over `t ∈ [6, 60]`), build a KD-tree over it, and for each of the 1500 data points compute distance to its nearest point on that curve.
+**What it does:** Defines the core model `curve_xy(t, θ, M, X)` and the objective every later phase calls: for a candidate $(\theta, M, X)$, draw the theoretical curve densely (8000 points over $t \in [6, 60]$), build a KD-tree over it, and for each of the 1500 data points compute distance to its nearest point on that curve.

 **Limitation it solves:** This is the actual fix for the Section 3 finding.
 Because correspondence is **derived fresh from whatever parameters are currently being tested** — never